ssingle7/professional-readme-generator/README.md

 # professional-readme-generator

 The purpose of this project was to generate a professional README application that allows developers to generate a professional README ina way that is clean, efficient and easy to use.
+You can quickly and easily create a README file by using a command-line application to generate one.
+This allows the project creator to devote more time to working on the project.

 -Inquirer and Fs packages were both used to obtain the data and process this in node js .